-Every Commissioner shall notify the Planning Department Community Development and Infrastructure Department Secretary and his/her alternate one week in advance of any Planning Commission meeting he/she is not able to attend.
+Every Commissioner shall notify the Planning Department Secretary and his/her alternate one week in advance of any Planning Commission meeting h/she is not able to attend.
 In case of an emergency, notification shall occur at the earliest possible opportunity.
 If any regular Commissioner is absent from three consecutive Planning Commission meetings without his/her alternate member being present during any calendar year and without legitimate reason entered into the minutes, the Planning Commission shall inform the Board of Supervisors that a vacancy exists, as provided in the County Code.